SiLab-Bonn/pyBAR/README.md

 - very minimalistic interface, script based, no GUI
 - support for Windows/Linux/OSX
 - support for FE-I4A and B
-- configuration files human readable (compatible to RCE/HSIO)
+- configuration files are human readable (compatible to RCE/HSIO)
 - full control over FE command generation
 - sending any arbitrary bit stream/configuration sequence to the FE of any desired frame length and/or format
 - readout of full FE data including timestamps, storing of the compressed data to HDF5 file